Asimps2006/IntroToProg-Python-Mod07/docs/Assignment07.md

 Data can be saved in binary format instead of just "plain" text.
 In Python, this technique is called “pickling”.
 Storing data in a binary format can obscure the file's content and may reduce the file's size.
 Important: While the file's content may be more difficult for humans to read, it is not encrypted.
 So, do not save sensitive data in a binary file and think it is secure!

+'''     # Use a with loop to open the StudentData.dat file here
+        with (open(file_name, "rb")) as openfile:
+            # Set a while loop here to append all of the dictionaries into a list object
+            # Very similar to the .readlines method used for text files
+            while True:
+                # Set up a Try/Except block here so that I can get to the end of the .dat binary file
+                try:
+                    # Unpickle all of the data in the ,dat file and append it to a list here
+                    lstTable.append(pickle.load(openfile))
+                except EOFError:
+                    # break out of the loop if the End of the file is reached
+                    break
+'''
+#### Figure #1 - Example of Reading “Binary” data using python pickle (from Assignment07)

 ## Structured Error Handling (Try-Except):
 When you are programming, you fix your bugs immediately and make sure the code runs smoothly.
 However, it often happens that other people introduce new bugs when they use your program.
 For example, they may change the name of a data file, causing the file not to be found, or input data that does not fit well with your program's design.